kuwisdelu/badwulf/README.md

 ## Examples

-A command line utility named `wulf` for a hypothetical "Badwulf" cluster with notes named "Wulf-01", "Wulf-02", and "Wulf-03" could be set up as follows:
+A command line utility named `wulf` for a hypothetical "Badwulf" cluster with compute nodes named "Wulf-01", "Wulf-02", and "Wulf-03" could be set up as follows:

 ```
 #!/usr/bin/env python3